Pedrozxcv/swagger-tutorial/README.md

 > swagger project create <project_name>

-For this example we will create a image gallery, so I will use
+For this example I will create a image gallery, so I will use

 > swagger project create image-gallery